 The Buddy System is in place at all times, with buddy checks conducted at least every 15 minutes.

 Campers who wish to be swim tested may do so using our approved testing provider before the camp season begins.
 Campers classified as “swimmers” are able to enter water that is less than chin deep.
 Learn more about swim testing options for camp.

-Workshops & Electives
+Clubs, Workshops & Electives

 Workshops are activities for teens that take place over the course of the summer, including our annual food drive with Long Island Cares | The Harry Chapin Food Bank, which culminates on Camp Kindness Day.
 Other workshops include CRU News, which gives Campers the opportunity to write, report, produce, direct, and publish their own weekly news program.

 Electives give Campers in all programs the opportunity to choose activities that interest them, and to add more of what they love to their daily schedule.
 Generally, electives are added to the schedule when another group or program is travelling off campus.

 Campers are picked up from camp between 4:00 and 5:10 PM.
 Our campuses feature valet dismissal, so a Staff Member will greet you at the car, check your ID, and call for your child to be brought to the departure area.
 Please follow the driving directions for your campus, and obey all posted traffic signs and instructions from camp Staff on site.